-By removing computers and tablets from a child’s bedroom, consumers not only reduce the chances of a child stumbling upon inappropriate online content, but also create healthy boundaries pertaining to “screen time.”
-Having a common area where computers are kept allows parents to be within reach should they need to intervene and also gives children enough autonomy to complete homework and safely browse the internet without parents being too intrusive.
+By removing computers and tablets from children’s bedrooms, parents not only reduce the chances of them stumbling upon inappropriate online content but also create healthy boundaries pertaining to screen time.
+Designating a common area for device usage allows parents to be within reach should they need to intervene, but it gives children enough autonomy to complete homework and safely browse the internet without parents being too intrusive.

 Open and honest communication is the cornerstone of any relationship, especially the parent-child relationship.
-While it might be an uncomfortable conversation, it’s important for parents and children to discuss the dangers of the internet, what’s out there and the types of things a child should avoid.
-Perhaps more importantly, it helps parents become a trusting advocate and encourages children to share any online experiences that make them feel uncomfortable.
+While it might be an uncomfortable conversation, it is important for parents and children to discuss the dangers of the internet, what is out there and the types of websites and online activities children should avoid.
+Perhaps more importantly, speaking frankly helps parents to become trusted advocates and encourages children to share any online experiences that make them feel uncomfortable.

-In every web browser, there is the option to disable, restrict or allow cookies.
+Every web browser has the option to disable, restrict or allow cookies.
 Generally, it is best to disable cookies and then enable them when visiting a trusted site that requires them.
 To reduce the potential of children clicking on malicious pop-ups, it is recommended that parents block pop-ups within settings.
-Although turning on this feature could restrict the functionality of certain websites, it will also minimize the number of pop-up ads that will be received, some of which may contain spyware, spam or inappropriate materials.
-Finally, select browsers could provide the option of putting websites into different segments, or zones, then defining different security restrictions for each zone.
+Although turning on this feature could restrict the functionality of certain websites, it will also minimize the number of pop-up ads that display, some of which could contain spyware, spam or inappropriate content.

-Perhaps the most common place children experience the threat of cyberbullying and inappropriate content is through social media platforms.
-As a parent, keeping up with social media channels can be a daunting yet necessary process.
-First, parents of young teens should request login information for their child’s accounts.
-With older teens, it’s important for parents to maintain trust, so instead of gathering login information, parents might consider adding the child as a friend on social platforms to monitor his or her content and behavior there.
-It’s also important to become familiar with each platform’s privacy settings; by turning a child’s profiles to private, activity is only visible to a select group of known individuals.
-Last but certainly not least, parents should develop a list of rules each child on social media must abide by.
+Perhaps the most common way children experience the threat of cyberbullying and inappropriate content is through social media platforms.
+For parents, keeping up with social media channels is a daunting yet necessary process.
+First, parents of young teens should request login information for their children’s accounts.
+With older teens, it is important for parents to maintain trust, so instead of gathering login information, parents might consider adding their children as friends on social platforms to monitor their content and behavior there.
+It is also important to become familiar with each platform’s privacy settings and use them to toggle children’s profiles to “private” so their activity is visible to only a select group of known individuals.
+Last but certainly not least, parents should develop lists of rules for their children to abide by when using social media platforms.
 This list could include:

 - Not allowing children to post about where they are.